 Parking on the wrong side of the road will get your bike or car chained up and another long wait to pay your fine.
 The trick is to know which side of the road to park on.
 Just look to see where everyone else has parked and park on that side of the road.

-If you rent a motocycle and you get involved in an accident you will pay for all the damages including costly medical expenses regardless of if you're right or wrong.
-Basically that's the way it is, motor-cycles are not insured.
+If you rent a motorcycle and you get involved in an accident you will pay for all the damages including costly medical expenses regardless of if you're right or wrong.
+Basically that's the way it is, motorcycles are not insured.

 Having said that, the tourist police are also aware of the little tricks, rip-off merchants use (such as short changing at money exchange booths) so if you feel that you've been done an injustice then stand your ground, remain cool at all times while you wait for their arrival.